natenka/pyneng-book-en/docs/source/book/09_functions/func_args_types.rst

 .. warning::
     Please note that first there should always be positional arguments and then keyword arguments.

-If you do the opposite, there’s an error:
+If you do the opposite, there's an error:

 .. code:: python